datalad-handbook/book/docs/glossary.rst

       its entire history and flavors called :term:`Dataset ID` that looks similar to this ``0828ac72-f7c8-11e9-917f-a81e84238a11``.
 This dataset ID will only exist once, identifying only one particular dataset on the planet.
-Note that this does not require all UUIDs to be known in some central data base -- the fact that no UUID exists twice is achieved by mere probability: The chance of a UUID being duplicated is so close to zero that it is negligible.
+Note that this does not require all UUIDs to be known in some central database -- the fact that no UUID exists twice is achieved by mere probability: The chance of a UUID being duplicated is so close to zero that it is negligible.